iifl-logo

 • Packaging standards: Improvement in the packaging quality has extended the shelf life of products, enhancing convenience.

-• Ready to eat food: Millennials and Gen Z now account for approximately 1.8 billion people, or more than 23% of the global population.
+• Ready to eat food: Millennials, Gen Z, Gen Alpha now account for more than 25% appx. of the global population.
 The ready-to-eat meals market is expanding as a result of busier lifestyles, rising incomes, an increase in nuclear families and an absence of cooking skills.
-(Source: punemirror.com)

-• Food safety: Increasing health awareness among consumers and a rising adoption of vegetarian and vegan lifestyles, particularly in developed regions, have led to a growing demand for organic foods and non-GMO ingredients (grains, seeds and fruit).
+• Food safety: Increasing health awareness among consumers and a rising adoption of vegetarian and vegan lifestyles, particularly in developed regions, have led to a growing demand for organic foods.

 • Healthy diet: Consumers increasingly seeking foods that are driving traction for clean and sustainable food products.

-During the year under review, the Company has initiated discussions with various vendors to commence its trading activities and has procured some sample products for distribution.
-The Company has also identified the reservation of vendors in extending trading activities in the current structure of the Company and thus, the management is discussing and exploring the usage of brand name Ruparel which belongs to the Promoters so as to cater easily with the vendors and customers in Indian as well as foreign markets.
+During the year under review, the Company has commenced trading operations of peanuts.
+The Company had also identified the reservation of vendors in extending trading activities in the current structure of the Company and thus, name of the Company changed to Ruparel Food Products Limited by which it can take advantage of established brand name Ruparel which belongs to the Promoters and cater easily with the vendors and customers in Indian as well as foreign markets.
+The Company is also exploring business opportunities for expansion in terms of Pan India delivery, launching product in B to C segment etc.

 Opportunities:

-Since the Company is yet to commence business operations in a full-fledged manner, it is looking out for various opportunities where it can explore and take the benefits of consumer base, vendors and suppliers and ensure low costing of the products to be manufactured without compromising over the quality of the products.
+Since the Company has recently commenced its business operations in terms of trading activities and yet to commence operations in a full-fledged manner, as stated above it is looking out for various opportunities by taking advantage of established brand, less competition, it can experiment and explore the market as much as possible and also simultaneously ensure low costing of the products to be manufactured without compromising over the quality of the products so to launch product in B to C segment and Pan India delivery.

 Threats: